jasper-zanjani/Awk-List/README.md

 # CSVreader
-These are a couple of scripts I put together that will aid working with CSV files by printing the heading alongside each field's data.
-The script obviously presumes the first row of the CSV file contains the heading.
+These are a couple of scripts I put together that will aid working with .csv files by printing the heading alongside each field's data.
+The script obviously presumes the first row of the .csv file contains the heading.

 It started out as a demonstration .awk script with a .sh wrapper, but I ported it to Python as well.